 I’m willing to take the risk of stepping a bit outside the box of this broken record player.
-Certain pieces of information tend to be omitted, and I am going to discuss them.
+Certain pieces of information tend to be omitted, and I will discuss them.
 Research tends to laud only those raised in a bilingual environment or young children.
 Thankfully, there are benefits for everybody.

 Your first language becomes easier.

-For every year you spend studying a foreign language you can expect about a 40-50 point increase on your overall SAT score.
-This is a direct way you can help yourself to get into the college of your choice.
-People much smarter than me have evaluated this and the results are clear.
+For every year you spend studying a foreign language, you can expect about a 40-50 point increase in your overall SAT score.
+This is a direct way to help yourself get into the college of your choice.
+People much smarter than me have evaluated this, and the results are clear.
 Students who study 4-5 years of a foreign language outperform those who pursue any other subject for the same amount of time.